usnistgov/NetSimulyzer-ns3-module/doc/source/series.rst

 :ref:`value-axis`

-  A numeric axis which may scale linearly or logarithmically, and may expand to fit the data or be fixed to a set range
+  A numeric axis which may scale linearly or logarithmically, and may expand to fit the data or be fixed to a set range.

 :ref:`category-axis`